 Migration

-For years, an urgently needed reform of the European migration and asylum system has been pending.
-However, the reform of the Common European Asylum System (CEAS) adopted by the EU institutions in April 2024 will hardly provide any improvement to the situation for asylum seekers.
-On the contrary, a further deterioration of the situation for those seeking protection must be assumed.
-Due to the growing complexity of the issue, sustainable and agile solutions are needed.
-We see ourselves as an idea incubator for innovative approaches in EU migration policy and offer a platform for collaborative processes and projects.
+An urgently needed reform of the European migration and asylum system has been pending for years.
+However, the reform of the Common European Asylum System (CEAS) adopted by the EU institutions in April 2024 hardly provides for any improvements for people seeking protection at the EU's external borders and inside the Union.
+On the contrary, a further deterioration must be assumed.
+Due to the growing complexity of the issue, sustainable and agile solutions for a human rights-based asylum and migration policy are needed.
+We see ourselves as an incubator for innovative approaches to EU migration policy and offer a platform for collaborative processes and projects.

 We pilot innovative solutions for a human rights-based EU migration policy.

-Europe urgently needs a medium- and long-term strategy that treats the arrival of protection seekers and migrants not as a crisis but also as an opportunity and prioritizes the protection of fundamental rights.
-People are still dying as they flee to Europe or are forced to endure degrading conditions at Europe's external borders.
-Current compromise solutions between nation states, such as those on which the current reform of the Common European Asylum System is based, are characterised by deterrence and isolation and do not offer a sustainable and human rights-based solution.
+Europe urgently needs a medium- and long-term strategy that treats the arrival of protection seekers and migrants not as a crisis but as an opportunity and prioritizes the protection of fundamental rights.
+People are still dying as they flee to Europe or are forced to endure degrading conditions at the EU's external borders.
+Current compromises between states, such as those on which the current reform of the Common European Asylum System is based, are characterised by deterrence and isolation and do not offer a sustainable and human rights-based solution.
 Instead, they lead to an erosion of international legal standards and the rights of migrants and refugees in the EU.

 We do not see immigration and flight as a threat, but as a humanitarian task as well as a political opportunity and want to give new impetus to European migration and asylum policy.
 By tackling challenges pragmatically, responsibly and in a spirit of solidarity, we are developing new ambitious concepts and projects for safe migration and escape routes into the European Union that benefit both protection seekers and migrants as well as local actors.
 For this purpose, we also use data-based, innovative tools such as algorithms.
 Our proposed solutions are oriented towards the medium and long term and aim to bring about a change in thinking.